ThomasMBury/workshop_datavis_python/README.md

 ## Setup instructions

 1. Install the Anaconda distribution available [here](https://www.anaconda.com/products/distribution).
-This comes with Python 3, JupyterLab and a large number of Python packages.
+This comes with Python 3, JupyterLab and the Python packages *numpy* and *pandas*, which we will require for the workshop.

 2. Install Python packages for *plotly* and *dash* by entering the following commands into your Terminal (Mac) or Command Prompt (PC):